 As part of the agreement to terminate the ground lease, Carnegie Mellon assumed a \$16.8 million mortgage note.
 The mortgage note requires monthly principal and interest payments, bears interest at a fixed rate of 6.78% and matures on March 1, 2025.
-The mortgage note is secured by the CIC building (carrying value of \$22.6 million), the land where CIC is located and rents derived from the operation of CIC.
+The mortgage note is secured by the CIC building (carrying value of \$23.6 million), the land where CIC is located and rents derived from the operation of CIC.

-Carnegie Mellon also assumed the sole responsibility to make semi-annual payments of any shortfall between the amount of real estate and parking taxes collected and pledged under a Tax Increment Financing (TIF) agreement, and the debt service and annual cost of the TIF.
-Carnegie Mellon is obligated to timely fund that shortfall until the TIF is satisfied in full on November 1, 2022.
-The balance of the outstanding TIF note was \$0.3 million and \$0.7 million at June 30, 2022 and 2021, respectively.
-The TIF note bears interest at a rate of 8.5% through maturity.
+On November 1, 2022 the Tax Increment Financing (TIF) agreement, in which Carnegie Mellon assumed the sole responsibility to make semi-annual payments of any shortfall between the amount of real estate and parking taxes collected and pledged under the TIF agreement and the debt service and annual cost of the TIF, was satisfied in full.
+The balance of the outstanding TIF note was \$0 and \$0.3 million at June 30, 2023 and 2022, respectively.
+The TIF note bore interest at a rate of 8.5% through maturity.